-English majors, minors, and graduate students may take advantage of several unique hands-on learning opportunities, including serving as as academic apprentice or mentor in an English or writing course, or as a writing assistant in the Center for Writing Excellence.
-Graduate students also may be eligible for paid research assistant-ships in the English Department or in other offices on campus, like the Office of Research and Sponsored Programs.
+English majors and minors may take advantage of several unique hands-on learning opportunities, including serving as as academic apprentice or mentor in an English or writing course, or as a writing assistant in the Center for Writing Excellence.
 These positions vary in structure and may be paid, taken for credit, and/or fulfill service-learning hours.

 Few experiences at UWEC were as rewarding as working with Dr. Rex in my academic apprenticeship for ENGL 150.
 It gave me invaluable real-life experience that prepared me for my current job in Russia, as a teacher of English as a second language.
 I learned teaching techniques, how to work with both individuals and groups of students, the best methods of preparing students for exams, and how to give critical feedback in a constructive way.
 I would highly recommend this wonderful opportunity to anyone, in any field of study!

 English majors and minors can also apprentice in an English or Writing course.
 Student apprentices assist the professor in teaching the course by, for example, helping with in-class activities, leading small-group discussions, designing assignments, mentoring students, and more.
 If you particularly enjoyed a class and would be interested in assisting the professor in future offerings, talk with the professor to see if they are interested in having a teaching apprentice.
 Through a teaching apprenticeship (ENGL 394), you can work closely with a professor, gain valuable leadership experience, improve your interpersonal skills, and fulfill your service-learning requirement.
 If you decide that an academic apprenticeship is right for you, fill out this online application form to get started.